hal2814/haiku-checker/README.md

 ##### edge cases:
 There are a large number of edge cases to determine the amount of syllables in a word. not all edge cases are accounted for.
-Feel free to fork and add more
+Feel free to pull and add more

 ### technology used: Javascript, npm, bower